Google’s Clips camera is “designed to be conspicuous”

 The fact that it’s pocket-sized and wireless and designed to let you set it up somewhere and let it just shoot imagery is inevitably leading to comparisons with GoPro.
 But Google’s Juston Payne told me that rather than being meant to let people people capture themselves jumping out of airplanes, it has two other use-case senarios in mind: kids and pets.
 Machine-learning technology built into the tiny, square camera lets it identify moments that you might care about, such as your child smiling.
 You then use a phone app (which will be available for both Android and iOS) to review the clips that Clips captured and decide what to share.

 Payne says that the phone’s middleman role is meaningful, and stems only partially from technical issues such as battery life.
-Since the Clips does its capturing without your direct intervention, Google stived to ensure that people wouldn’t think of it as a creepy privacy invader.
+Since the Clips does its capturing without your direct intervention, Google strived to ensure that people wouldn’t think of it as a creepy privacy invader.
 That also explains its industrial design, which makes no attempt to blend in with the world around it: “It’s designed to be conspicuous,” Payne says.

 A few other facts about Clips: